-Northeast Iowa Area Agency on Aging seeking board members
+Northeast Iowa Area Agency on Aging Seeking Board Members

 NEI3A is seeking new board members to help fulfill our mission.
 The NEI3A board consists of individuals representing the 18 counties in NEI3A’s service area.
 Currently, NEI3A is looking for individuals from Jackson, Bremer, Fayette, and Buchanan counties.
 The NEI3A board meets six times each year and offers a conference call option for those unable to travel.

-Any persons interested in becoming a part of NEI3A’s board, please visit http://www.nei3a.org/news/press-releases/nei3a-seeking-new-board-members.aspx to fill out an application by Friday, Oct.
-16. Persons with questions may contact Janna Diehl at 319-874-6843.
+If you are interested in becoming a part of NEI3A’s board, please visit http://www.nei3a.org/news/press-releases/nei3a-seeking-new-board-members.aspx to fill out an application by Friday, October 16.
+If you have any questions please contact Janna Diehl at 319-874-6843.